Archives, Access, and the Construction of Silenced Histories

 The Daily Express reported that Lord Montagu was taken to prison in a Rolls Royce, reinforcing class-based narratives.
 The vehicle was actually the sheriff's car.
 When Montagu's own photo was unavailable, the paper substituted Wildeblood's face.

 Press accounts described "lavish hospitality" and implied excessive champagne consumption.
-Montagu insisted in his memoir that it was sparkling cider—one bottle shared among four people.
+Montagu insisted in his memoir that it was sparkling cider, with one bottle shared among four people.
 The Guardian quoted the prosecutor's language without verifying the claim.

 These are not mere historical curiosities.
 In the absence of an accessible trial transcript, these media accounts have been the evidentiary foundation for subsequent scholarship, documentary filmmaking, and public memory.
 As Griffiths (2017) observes, researchers have largely "requote[d] the court proceedings reported in the press" rather than consulting original court records.
 The media archive has, in effect, replaced the institutional archive.

-The Montagu case is, ultimately, a case study in how archival systems construct historical knowledge—not only through what they preserve, but through what they fail to make available.
-The trial transcript exists.
-The police records presumably exist.
-But for the vast majority of researchers, these materials are functionally inaccessible, locked behind financial barriers, bureaucratic processes, and geographic distance.
+The Montagu case is, ultimately, a case study in how archival systems construct historical knowledge, not only through what they preserve, but through what they fail to make available, and in some cases through what cannot be located at all.
+The trial transcript has not been found.
+The police records were never contacted.
+For the vast majority of researchers, these materials are functionally inaccessible, locked behind missing finding aids, bureaucratic processes, and geographic distance.

 The challenges illustrated by the Montagu case resonate across international archival contexts.
 Three principles emerge: